-Allows you to make phone calls and access various features quickly and easily by voice.
-When Voice Command calling, the phone recalls the number from your Contacts, displays it briefly, and then dials it.
-This menu also includes features for those who are driving or blind.
-It delivers time information by voice and allows you to check missed calls, messages and voicemails.
+Allows you to use voice commands to use your phone, including to make phone calls quickly and easily by voice.
+This feature is useful for those who are driving or blind.
+It also announces time information by voice and allows you to check missed calls, messages and voicemails.